zhifez/video-processing-app-sst/README.md

 - VideoProcessing (Lambda) - Subscribe to queue, process video using FFMPEG with the given config.json
 - DynamoDB (VideoProcessingRequest) - Store request records

-## FFMPEG Note

-I've yet to figure out how to directly push a layer from sst config, so the FFMPEG layer is manually setup by storing the FFMPEG binary into a S3, assigning it to a layer, before having its arn assigned to a lambda.

-The FFMPEG binary is acquired from this site: https://johnvansickle.com/ffmpeg/

 ## Getting Started

 Before you get started: